aantron/dream/example/1-hello/README.md

 <br>

-It's the absolute minimum Dream server.
+It's the minimal Dream server.
 It responds to all requests with the same text.
 At startup, Dream prints a message to the log, telling you where to point your browser.
 Your terminal probably makes the link clickable.

 <pre><code><b>$ cd example/1-hello</b>
 <b>$ npm install esy && npx esy</b>